Section 2 - Table of Contents

 If you believe an item has been stolen, a police employee will file a report or assist you in filing a report with the appropriate jurisdiction.

 The legal drinking age in California is 21.
 California state law deals strongly with underage drinking and makes it a crime to furnish alcohol to underage individuals.
 Any person found responsible for illegal possession, distribution, or consumption of any controlled substance, including alcohol, will be subject to disciplinary action by the University and may be subject to action by civil authorities.
-The Police Department works closely with Personal Counseling Services to provide education and information programs to prevent substance abuse.
+The Police Department works closely with Counseling & Psychological Services to provide education and information programs to prevent substance abuse.

 To prevent personal injury, CSU Channel Islands prohibits the possession or use of any potentially dangerous weapon or explosives on University property.
 Firearms, ammunition, a knife with more than a two-inch blade, paint-ball guns, air guns, CO2 powered BB or pellet guns, spring-type weapons and slingshots, and firecrackers are among prohibited items.
 All prohibited weapons needed for employment must be checked in with the Police Department and stored there.